-- When it describes God, the term "righteous" could be translated as "perfectly good and just" or "always acting rightly." - God's "righteousness" could also be translated as "perfect faithfulness and goodness." - When it describes people who are obedient to God, the term "righteous" could also be translated as "morally good" or "just" or "living a God-pleasing life." - The phrase "the righteous" could also be translated as "righteous people" or "God-fearing people." - Depending on the context, "righteousness" could also be translated with a word or phrase that means "goodness" or "being perfect before God" or "acting in a right way by obeying God" or "doing perfectly good - Sometimes "the righteous" was used figuratively and referred to "people who think they are good" or "people who seem to be righteous."
+- When it describes God, the term "righteous" could be translated as "perfectly good and just" or "always acting rightly." - God's "righteousness" could also be translated as "perfect faithfulness and goodness." - When it describes people who are obedient to God, the term "righteous" could also be translated as "morally good" or "just" or "living a God-pleasing life." - The phrase "the righteous" could also be translated as "righteous people" or "God-fearing people." - Depending on the context, "righteousness" could also be translated with a word or phrase that means "goodness" or "being perfect before God" or "acting in a right way by obeying God" or "doing perfectly good - The term "unrighteous" could simply be translated as "not righteous." - Depending on the context, other ways to translate this could include "wicked" or "immoral" or "people who rebel against God" or "sinful." - The phrase "the unrighteous" could be translated as "unrighteous people." - The term "unrighteousness" could be translated as "sin" or "evil thoughts and actions" or "wickedness." - If possible, it is best to translate this in a way that shows its relationship to "righteous, righteousness." - Ways to translate "upright" could include "acting rightly" or "one who acts rightly" or "following God's laws" or "obedient to God" or "behaving in a way that is right." - The term "uprightness" could be translated as "moral purity" or "good moral conduct" or "rightness." - The phrase "the upright" could be translated as "people who are upright" or "upright people."

-(See also: good, holy, evil, just, faithful)
+(See also: evil, faithful, good, holy, integrity, just, law, law, obey, pure, righteous, sin, unlawful)